javjimb/timeboxer/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 -   Clone this repository
+-   Rename client/.env.example to client/.env and modify settings for your development environment
+-   Rename server/development/.env.example to server/development/.env and modify settings for your development environment
 -   Install the required dependencies:

 ```